Rolando José Álvarez Lagos

 Rolando José Álvarez Lagos (born 27 November 1966) is a Nicaraguan prelate of the Catholic Church.
 He has served as the Bishop of Matagalpa since 2011 and apostolic administrator of Estelí since 2021.
-He is a longtime opponent of the leftist Nicaraguan President Daniel Ortega.
+He is a longtime opponent of the Nicaraguan President Daniel Ortega.
 In February 2023, after being held under house arrest for six months, he refused to join a group of political prisoners released into U.S. custody and was sentenced for treason to 26 years in prison.
+He was exiled to Vatican City in January 2024.

 Early years

 Álvarez was born on 27 November 1966 in Managua in the department of Managua.
 He began his education at the Instituto Didáctico Domingo Faustino Sarmiento there.
 He studied philosophy and theology at the major seminary in Guatemala City and then earned his bachelor's degree in theology at the Pontifical Lateran University and his licentiate in philosophy from the Pontifical Gregorian University.
 He completed further coursework in preparation for his ordination at the Congregation for the Clergy and earned a master's degree in the social doctrine of the Church at the University of Salamanca.